velartrill/velartrill.github.io/orig/kestrel.md

 I step out into the hall and close the door behind me.
 "I suppose I should have clued in over the lack of washrooms in our bedr— our dormitories."

 Nishuin nods.
-"Of course, our guest suites—" Her gesture encompasses the common area its the surrounding facilities "—are each equipped with a full complement of private amenities for the sake of visiting embassies and personnel."
+"Of course, our guest suites—" Her gesture encompasses the common area and its the surrounding facilities "—are each equipped with a full complement of private amenities for the sake of visiting embassies and personnel."
 She looks pained.
 "Alas, the notion of 'privacy' has distinctly dissimilar implications by our reckoning and yours.
 To wit…" She indicates the white door ahead of us, next to the bathroom stalls.
 Apart from a vertical strip of light wood down the left side that houses the handle, the whole door is made of a sheer, foggy substance that lets light filter through, but gives only the faintest impression of what lies beyond.
 Atop the glass there's an abstract pastel painting of a rainstorm, a nude figure standing on a distant hill with her back turned and wringing out her hair.

 All the ornamentation I've seen here is so incredibly out of place, something ostentatious in an otherwise austere facility.
 More than anything else, as different as the art style is, it still reminds me of the Zyahua mansions, temples, and monasteries I visited in the course of my civilian career, back before we changed the world.
 It doesn't seem very "Society" to expend so much effort on something as trivial as marking a door.
 I would have expected something more like the slapdash semi-literate glyphs we used to label places of interest in the barracks, just… simpler.
 And smug somehow.
 Was the ornamentation Nishuin's idea?
 Hoping to make us feel comfortable and respected?